Supporting LGBTQ+ & Gender-Diverse Youth

 Resources developed by the Center for States and other federal partners can help your agency build the capacity to support LGBTQI+ children and youth and help them thrive by improving practice, developing inclusive policies, and creating a culture that affirms LGBTQI+ identities.
 In their June 22, 2022 bulletin, Center for States asked providers to consider how the following actions can work to create a foundation of support for LGBTQI+ children and youth at your agency:

-- Pay attention to the additional challenges faced by LGBTQI+ children and youth with intersectional identities (e.g., being both LGBTQI+ and nonwhite, immigrant, or non-English speaking) and offer support to mitigate them.
+• Pay attention to the additional challenges LGBTQI+ children and youth face with intersectional identities (e.g., being both LGBTQI+ and nonwhite, immigrant, or non-English speaking) and offer support to mitigate them.

 Their Spotlight on Supporting LGBTQI+ Young People in Child Welfare bulletin also included a comprehensive roundup of data and resources, including publications, archived webinars, and related organizations.
 Access the bulletin archive online here.